wernerd/ZRTP4PJ/README.md

 ## Building an application

-Create a makefile that contains follows the known pjproject pattern for makefiles.
+Create a makefile that follows the known pjproject pattern for makefiles.
 The following annotated example shows the important parts of the example makefile (see example directory):